xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 # Useful investigation scripts to enumerate the system

-### Investigation Scripts for Windows, Mac and Linux
+# Investigation Script
-- Designed for CrowdStrike and can be used locally.
+- Designed for CrowdStrike, but can run locally.
 - Please be sure to replace the username placeholder with the target username you want to investigate.
 Example below:

 ```